Brand Shoutouts

 It did $2.4 million in its first year out of 800 square feet.

-When Smalls founder Brandon Landry saw those numbers, the brand’s trajectory was set.
-“When we started, we were thinking that if we could just do around $1.3 million in sales, we’d have a really good business,” said Drew Brees, early investor and co-owner.
-The system average is now tracking above $2 million.
+"When we started, we were thinking that if we could just do around $1.3 million in sales, we’d have a really good business." — Drew Brees, early investor and co-owner

 Today, Smalls Sliders says it has 375 Cans open or in development across 30 states, while Franchise Times data indicates roughly 20 units were actually open.
 The brand changed CEOs in April 2025, rebuilt its executive leadership team by November 2025, and is targeting 22 states under active development.